Agents

 agent-teams-dispatch-parallelin multi-domain flows where no intermediate orchestrator is needed.
 For standard router β orchestrator β worker flows, the default mode is sufficient.

-To enable it in the wizard, go to Step 4 β Rules and check Engram β Autonomous task context (only visible when Engram is configured and the role is worker).
+To enable it in the wizard, go to Step 4 β Rules and check Engram β Autonomous task context (requires Engram configured).

 MCP Serversβ